Second Amendment Fallacies

 Because the NRA had always been about hunting, shooting, safety and education.
 I think the NRA waited till the 80′s before they started to argue a right to own under the Second Amendment.
 The speeches I’ve read from Harlon Carter (Mr. NRA) in the 70′s never mentions the Second Amendment when arguing for gun rights.

-• Capt Midnight says:
+Capt Midnight

 The NRA came out for individual guns right when Congress passed the Federal Firearms Act of 1968.
 It started with their new executive director Wayne LaPierre in 1977 start “the big lie” Second Amendment is individuals right to own firearms unrestricted.
 And as we all know you tell the big lie long enough people begin to believe.
 Such is Scalia and others; Scalia being a card carrying NRA member since he was 17.

-22. Cylar says:
+Cylar

 It has always struck me as a bit funny that while nine of the Amendments of the Bill of Rights are clearly intended to protect the rights of individuals against government overreach…we still have some (too many, actually) who insist that the 2nd Amendment was inserted so as to confer a right on government itself.